sedwin928/open-gsa-redesign/_apidocs/opportunities-soap-api.md

-nsn_mmac	|string|	Used for sensitive packages only part_number|	string|	Used for sensitive packages only nomenclature|	string|	Used for sensitive packages only export_controlled|	boolean	|true or false – used for sensitive packages only explicit_access	|boolean|	true or false – used for sensitive packages only is_cd_avail	|boolean|	true or false – used for sensitive packages only files	|DocumentFile Data[]|	Array of Document Files/Links as described below
+nsn_mmac	|string|	Used for sensitive packages only part_number|	string|	Used for sensitive packages only nomenclature|	string|	Used for sensitive packages only export_controlled|	boolean	|True or False – used for sensitive packages only explicit_access	|boolean|	True or False – used for sensitive packages only is_cd_avail	|boolean|	True or False – used for sensitive packages only files	|DocumentFile Data[]|	Array of Document Files/Links as described below

 DocumentFileData Complex Type Definition: